-Each student who is admitted to a graduate degree or certificate program must satisfy the English proficiency requirement of the Graduate School by passing the Analytical Writing Section of the GRE with a score of 3.5 or above (beginning spring 2006) or the English 501 course within the first 20 semester hours of coursework.
+Each student who is admitted to a graduate degree or certificate program must satisfy the English proficiency requirement of the Graduate School by passing the Analytical Writing Section of the GRE with a score of 3.5 or above (beginning spring 2006) or English 501 .
 The English proficiency requirement must be successfully completed by end of the first semester of the student's enrollment in the Graduate School.